Laumania/FireworksMania.ModTools/README.md

 ![image](https://github.com/user-attachments/assets/094b6426-aaaf-4dd8-a73f-0131defb7093)

-On the "Build" tab, set the "Optimize for" to "File Size" to avoid your mods to be very large in size.
+On the "Build" tab, set the "Optimize for" to "File Size".
+> This is very important!
+If you do not do this your mod will take up more space on players harddrive, take longer to download and take longer to load into the game.
+So do this for your own and all other players sake :)

 ![image](https://user-images.githubusercontent.com/1378458/139145086-9d16d5d8-083e-40cf-a87d-79dbe1675781.png)